How to Update WordPress Automatically and Manually: A Complete Guide

 Using Plugins

 Not a fan of code?
 No worries!
 There are plenty of WordPress plugins that can handle automatic updates for you with just a few clicks.
-One of the most popular options is Easy Updates Manager.
-Here’s how you can use it:

 By setting up automatic updates through any of these methods, you can save time and ensure your site remains secure and up-to-date without the need for constant manual intervention.
-However, remember that automatic updates do carry some risks, such as compatibility issues, so always have a backup solution in place.

 Explore: ADA Compliance for WordPress

-How to Update WordPress Manually
+How to Update WordPress Manually: 3 Easy Methods

 If you prefer to have more control over your WordPress updates or if automatic updates are not working, you can manually update WordPress.
 Manual updates are often recommended for advanced users or sites with custom configurations.
 Here are three methods to update WordPress manually: